pdidev/tutorial/README.md

   coordinate of the local data block (use `pcoord`).

 Match the output from `ex9.h5dump`, that should be independent from the number of processes used.
-You can easily check if the files are the same by:
+You can easily check if the files are the same by running:
 ```bash
   diff ex9.h5dump <(h5dump ex9.h5)
 ```